 It's unlikely you'll be repotting your potted primrose.
 If you do, make sure not to bury them too deep—burying too deep is a prime reason primrose succumb.
 Bury the plants so the top of the root ball is slightly elevated above the level of the surrounding soil.
 Never pile soil up around the stem of a flowering plant.

 The most common indoor primrose are the so-called delicate species, most of which originated from China.
 Since they're an introduction into the trade, the primrose has been nearly endlessly hybridized, resulting in a profusion of colors and varietals.
 The following are the most popular indoor potted primrose:

 This is, of course, an abbreviated list.
-In general, but primroses for their flower color and fragrance and treat them all similarly indoors.
+In general, primroses are known for their flower color and fragrance and indoor care requirements are similar across the different varieties.

 A few more suggestions that will keep your indoor primrose happy and healthy:

 - Extend the flowering season by pinching off dying buds.
 After the plant is done blooming, consider moving it outside.

 - While inside, do not overwater; wilting even though the plant is getting water is a sign of root rot.